Riduidel/aadarchi/base/README.md

 The component can be forced to rewrite the generated file by the common `force` flag.

 ##### Model element configuration
-This component is activated only for model element having a value for the `agile.architecture.scm.project` property.
+This component is activated only for model element having a value for the `aadarchi.scm.project` property.
-Additionally, path to element in repository can be configured with the `agile.architecture.scm.path` property, also to define in Architure class.
+Additionally, path to element in repository can be configured with the `aadarchi.scm.path` property, also to define in Architure class.
-And readme name can be configured by setting the `agile.architecture.scm.readme.path` which will be concatenated to `agile.architecture.scm.path`.
+And readme name can be configured by setting the `aadarchi.scm.readme.path` which will be concatenated to `aadarchi.scm.path`.

 ### `DocumentsCollector`
 This component is an internal none, that will collect all files in `${ENHANCEMENTS_DIR}` and includes them in the good sections.